-This topic contains 0 replies, has 1 voice, and was last updated by Erika Janette 7 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 1 year ago by Erika Janette.

 In the Hurricane’s Eye

 The Genius of George Washington and the Victory at Yorktown

 - Language: english

 - Author: Nathaniel Philbrick

 - Publisher: Viking

 - Awards: Maine Literary Award Nominee for Nonfiction (2019), Goodreads Choice Award Nominee for History & Biography (2018)

 - Format: hardcover, 366 pages

 The thrilling story of the Revolutionary War finale from the New York Times bestselling author of In the Heart of the Sea and Valiant Ambition.